 Interns are required to source for their own funding to travel to Malaysia, and to cover accommodation, transportation or any other daily expenses throughout the internship period.

 Housing and Transportation

 SBC is located 20 kilometers from the heart of Kuching city, Sarawak.
-Interns are responsible for their own housing and transportation.
-Once accepted, SBC will assist in suggesting suitable housing options and locations.
+Interns are responsible and borne the costs for their own housing and transportation.
+Once accepted, SBC will assist in suggesting suitable housing options and locations including SBC Chalet.